jadnco/locus-backend/README.md

 # Locus Backend

-The repository serves as the backend API for the Locus app.
+This repository serves as the backend API for the Locus app.
 Everything is written in ES6+, so Babel is used to transpile into ES5.

 ## Getting Started

-The API uses MongoDB, so make sure its installed.
+The API uses MongoDB, so make sure it's installed.

 Run a new instance of MongoDB:
 ```sh